 Can’t find my way home because the map isn’t crowdsourced!

 Ah!
-But like most things, just because a bunch of bloggers think it is a good idea doesn’t mean it will actually matter.
-In this case SpatiaLite is dying a slow death because no one is actually implementing it.
-Now yes OGR, FDO and other libraries support it, but you don’t see that making its way into mainline software (QGIS aside, but even its support is poor) and in turn you rarely see it in the real world.
+But like most things, just because a bunch of bloggers thinks it is a good idea doesn’t mean it will actually matter.
+In this case, SpatiaLite is dying a slow death because no one is actually implementing it.
+Now yes OGR, FDO, and other libraries support it, but you don’t see that making its way into mainline software (QGIS aside, but even its support is poor) and in turn, you rarely see it in the real world.
 Offhand I can only think of the “beta” format that GeoCommons has on their service (and they’ve had beta attached to it for almost a year).

 Shapefile can’t #FAIL!

 Oh and the FGDB API – just assume it is dead as well.
-ESRI can’t get it out the door and in reality, no one give a hoot other than federal agencies that have to provide open data, but are locked into to the ESRI stack.
+ESRI can’t get it out the door and in reality, no one gives a hoot other than federal agencies that have to provide open data, but are locked into the ESRI stack.

 The new, improved Ovi Maps will offer, live?traffic?flow information, a new drive assist mode, public transportation maps, a redesigned places page, and social check-ins.
 The public?transportation?maps will be available via a map layer for over 80 cities around the world and check-ins will allow you to broadcast your location via SMS or to your social network of choice.